 Application for Health Insurance

-Note: there have been a lot of changes to the healthcare website, and its usefulness, since the time that it rolled out on October 1, 2014.
+Note: as of 2015 there have been a lot of changes to the healthcare website, and its usefulness, since the time that it rolled out on October 1, 2014.
 Paper forms for the Affordable Care Act are most often found at insurance agencies or other venues where you can sign up for your plan the old fashioned way.
 Nonetheless, your healthcare navigator or helper is most likely to provide you with a computer, or use one while filling out the info, so you can shop for the best rates.
 A streamlined 21 page application, which cuts down the standard 200 page form for health insurance, is designed to determine your eligibility for coverage under the Affordable Care Act.

 One of the defining features of this form is the number of questions designed to actively disqualify you from subsidies and coverage if you could potentially get your healthcare from anywhere else, or if your income would be too high to get coverage.
 The form itself is fairly long and may discourage people from using it, especially since a typical tax form is only a few pages.